-Andrea Kremer is one of the most accomplished and widely respected journalists in the industry today.
+Andrea is one of the most accomplished and widely respected journalists in the industry today.
 In 2011, she was named one of the 10 greatest female sportscasters of all time.
-TV Guide said Kremer is "among TV's best sports correspondents of either sex," and her work is "distinguished by her eagerness to calmly ask tough questions and her refusal to pursue the same old story."
+TV Guide said Andrea is "among TV's best sports correspondents of either sex."
+A two time Emmy award winner, she is currently the NFL Network’s Chief Correspondent for Player Health and Safety.

 Her story on the abuse of the drug Toradol helped earn Real Sports its first Peabody Award in 2012.

 Previously, Andrea was a reporter for NBC sports.
 For five seasons, she was the sideline and feature reporter for the Emmy Award-winning "Sunday Night Football" on NBC.